calpoly-iandunn/csc473/lectures/17-spatial-data-structures.md

 For boxes, the bounding box is the same as the object.
 I recommend keeping planes out of your bounding-volume hierachy.
 For planes, the bounding box will stretch from $$-\infty$$ to $$\infty$$ in at least two axis.
+Keeping these in the hierarchy would reduce its effectiveness significantly, and in general our scenes tend to contain few planes.
+A scene with a thousand triangles or spheres is interesting, a scene with a thousand planes is not.

 To compute the composite box of two shapes, just add one to the other.